AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/create-custom-expense-types.md

    <td>Any</td>
   </tr>
   <tr>
-   <td role="rowheader">Adobe Workfront license</td>
+   <td role="rowheader">Adobe [!DNL Workfront] license</td>
    <td>Plan</td>
   </tr>
   <tr>
    <td role="rowheader">Access level configurations</td>
-   <td> <p>You must be a Workfront administrator.</p> <p><b>NOTE</b>: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
-For information on how a Workfront administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>You must be a [!DNL Workfront] administrator.</p> <p><b>NOTE</b>: If you still don't have access, ask your [!DNL Workfront] administrator if they set additional restrictions in your access level.
+For information on how a [!DNL Workfront] administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
  </tbody>
 </table>

 ## Default Expense Types

-The Expense Types that are in Workfront by default cannot be deleted or edited include the following:
+The Expense Types that are in [!DNL Workfront] by default cannot be deleted or edited include the following:

 * Advertising
 * Consulting